vitaliiboiko360/backapi/README.md

 Comments On Solution:
 Solution only includes files that were created/edited and only files that directly provide backend solution.
 A lot of template boilerplate code and configuration files were excluded.

-On Code Quality:
-frontend Vue code is packed into minimum number of files, however you could check my other projects here on github, where my Vue code  is maintained much nicer.
-Assuming, main focus is on backend, but frontend is an important part of this solution too.
-Too much logic has been put in a little number of files.
-In production code we usually aim towards better decoupling and composition.

-For php Laravel specifically, there was an effort to keep Model and Controller concerns separated as much as possible.
-However due to the requirement that we have to return several different statuses from one request, those methods appeared to be overloaded with logic.